adalrsjr1/cpu-memory-monitor/README.md

-Realtime CPU and memory monitor to measure and visualise resources consumption in homemade projects.
-This is a simple project inspired by a question from stackoverflow: https://stackoverflow.com/questions/41133281/better-way-to-implement-matplotlib-animation-with-live-data-from-cpu
+Real-time CPU and memory monitor to measure and visualize resources consumption in homemade projects.
+This is a simple project inspired by a question from StackOverflow: https://stackoverflow.com/questions/41133281/better-way-to-implement-matplotlib-animation-with-live-data-from-cpu

 ## How to run